KirstLab/scRNA-seq_vasculature_poplar_apex/README.md

 One plot will be generated for each row of the csv file if the listed genes are detected in the dataset.

-### Generating plots comparing gene expression of orthologous genes in the datasets of Poplar and arabidopsis.
+### Generating plots comparing gene expression of orthologous genes in the datasets of Populus and arabidopsis.

 **Inputs:**